 2. Closed reduction and hip spica

-This method is used in children over 6 months of age, or if the Pavlik harness is not effective.
+This method is used in children over 6 months of age or if the Pavlik harness is not effective.
 This involves your child being given an anaesthetic.
-While they are anaesthetised, the doctor positions the hip the correct way and then applies a special cast or plaster to keep the hip in the right position.
-The position of the hip is confirmed as correct by an MRI or CT scan done after the procedure.
+While anaesthetised, the doctor positions the hip correctly and then applies a special cast or plaster to keep the hip in the right position.
+An MRI or CT scan done after the procedure confirms the hip position as correct.
 This cast is kept on for at least 12 weeks.

 3. Open reduction